inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

 Kodi is designed to be operated without a keyboard and there are many ways to interact with it.

-Firstly, if you are connected to a TV which supports HDMI CEC you should be able to use your remote to navigate.
+Firstly, if you are connected to a TV which supports HDMI CEC you should be able to use your TV's remote to navigate.
 You may need to enable this on your device, check with your manufacturer manual for instructions.

 Also there are many Kodi remotes available for Android.
 The two I have experience with are:

 - [Yatse][8]
 - [Kore][9] (Offical Kodi app)

 Both are pretty feature rich, however Yatse feels more intuitive and provides some additional functionality such as local media playback.
-But this requires the paid unlock.
+But this requires the paid in app purchase.

 # Further reading